Guevara-chan/ConIO/README.md

 * Standartized coloration support.
 * Enforced prefix (`con.`) API isolation.
 * Extended ASCII support for both input and output.
-* Getters/setters to control teminal title and visibility.
+* Getters/setters to manage terminal title, buffer size and visibility.

 # •Remark•
 Since __Con/IO__ was developed mainly for internal usage, no documentation will likely be included before v0.3.